 Reconstructing Societies in the Wake of Conflict: Transitional Justice and Economic Development

-Mount Holyoke, Simmons, and Smith colleges are proud to co-host "Reconstructing Societies in the Wake of Conflict: Transitional Justice and Economic Development," a two-week institute of the Women in Public Service Project (WPSP).
-The institute will bring together emerging women leaders working to rebuild their communities and promote sustainable economic livelihoods following political violence and human rights violations.
-This intensive program, cosponsored by the U.S. Department of State and the Woodrow Wilson International Center for Scholars, is scheduled for May 25 - June 6, 2014.
+Simmons College, Mount Holyoke College and Smith College were proud to co-host "Reconstructing Societies in the Wake of Conflict: Transitional Justice and Economic Development," a two-week Institute from May 25-June 6, 2014.
+The Institute brought together emerging women leaders, primarily from Asia, who are working to rebuild their communities and promote sustainable economic livelihoods following political violence and human rights violations.

 For More Information